 Skiing as a recreational sport has been around for almost 300 years, so it’s no surprise that in all this time, the snowsport has accrued a language of its own.
 Apart from the technical jargon that has developed parallel to evolving ski technology, skiers have also found creative ways to communicate in the form of some very special slang (think ‘pizza’ and ‘french fries’ – we’ll explain later).

-We’ve created this big, informative ski glossary just for you, so you can familiarise yourself with ski terms and definitions, whether you’ve never skied or you want to upgrade your skier status to that of a knowledgeable professional.
+We’ve created an informative ski glossary just for you, so you can familiarise yourself with ski terms and definitions, whether you’ve never skied or you’re looking to upgrade your skier status to that of a knowledgeable professional.
 Wherever you are in your skiing journey, this resource will never go amiss.

 ABS Sidewall: Industry term for a type of edge construction on skis that is made from high-quality ABS (acrylonitrile butadiene styrene) plastic.